 - Primary and Secondary Cells

-Students will also have to get familiar with mathematical expressions such as I= Q/t where Q in coulomb and t is in seconds.
-Complex electric current questions can be solved easily by referring the HC Verma Solutions provided here.
-Class 12 students can further use this study material for various competitive exams like IIT JEE and NEET.
+Students will also have to get familiar with mathematical expressions such as I= Q/t where, Q in coulomb and t is in seconds.
+Complex electric current questions can be solved easily by referring solutions provided here.
+Class 12 students can further use HC Verma Solutions for various competitive exams like IIT JEE and NEET.